markajeena/U-PICK/README.md

 Frida V.

-This Repository is about an app that chooses a location of a resturaunt/fast food place for your indescive booty cheeks.
+This Repository is about an app that chooses a location of a resturaunt/fast food place for your indescive significant other.